A transformational, library-centered platform for digital content and services

-The Palace Project is a transformational new library-centered platform and content marketplace designed to make public libraries the digital center of knowledge and creativity in their communities.
-Supporting the mission of public libraries, The Palace Project provides equitable access to digital knowledge, bolsters the relationship between libraries and patrons, protects patron privacy and enables libraries to serve all their e-content to patrons in a single app.
+The Palace Project is a new, non-profit platform that puts libraries at the forefront of the e-content landscape.
+Palace supports the mission of libraries by providing equitable access to digital knowledge, bolstering the relationship between libraries and patrons, protecting patron privacy, and enabling libraries to serve all their e-content in a single app.

 The only not-for-profit, library-centered ebooks marketplace